calmk/PWC-PowerBI-Virtual-Case-Experience/Task 3: Customer Retention/README.md

 # Data Preparation

-The dataset was loaded into Microsoft Power BI Desktop for modeling after transformating in Power Query.
+The dataset was loaded into Microsoft Power BI Desktop for modeling after transformation in Power Query.

 ### Metadata